 Findings?: Whereas some tour operators do become directly involved and donate to local projects, others reported that they are a business and give back indirectly by bringing tourists into the township.
 Among those who did report giving back, it was not always clearly stated or communicated for tourists to find this information, nor was it proven to the researcher.

 Why?: Given that many tourists have ethical concerns about these tours, companies should clearly state and detail what specifically they do to give back to local communities and how the community benefits.
 Such practices provide transparency and help better inform potential clients.

-Findings?: While many companies do responsibly give back, whether indirectly or directly, to the local communities, these claims are often vague and not well communicated.
+Findings?: While many companies do responsibly give back to the local communities, whether indirectly or directly, these claims are often vague and not well communicated.

 12. Create linkages with local enterprises

 Why?: The more connections that slum tourism operators create with local companies, the more widely they can benefit the community.